Siege of Osaka: Winter campaign

 The Sanada-maru was an earthwork barbican defended by Sanada Yukimura and 7,000 men, on behalf of the Toyotomi.
 The Shōgun's armies were repeatedly repelled, and Sanada and his men launched a number of attacks against the siege lines, breaking through three times.
 Ieyasu then resorted to artillery (including 17 imported European cannons and 300 domestic wrought iron cannons) and men digging under the walls.

+During this siege, the Tokugawa forces also deployed irregular auxiliaries such as Ninja clans from Iga province under the lead of Ii Naotaka, the head of the Ii clan.
+Aside from Naotaka's ninja troops, there were also other Iga ikki warriors under Hattori Hanzō, and Yamaoka Kagetsuge.
+Aside from the ninja forces, other irregular elements from Iga province such as Tōdō Takatora's Musokunin" (part time samurai) also fought in this battle.

 Bombing of Osaka Castle

 Ieyasu, realizing that the castle would not fall easily and after consulting with his top advisers, ordered a limited bombing which began on January 8, 1615.
 For three consecutive days, his forces bombarded the fortress at 10 o'clock at night and at dawn.
 Meanwhile, miners were making tunnels under the walls and arrows were thrown inwards with messages requesting the surrender of the occupants.
-By day 15, with no response from the besieged, Ieyasu began an incessant bombardment that had a mainly psychological effect to diminish the morale of the defenders.
+By January 15, with no response from the besieged, Ieyasu began an incessant bombardment that had a mainly psychological effect to diminish the morale of the defenders.
 The stone bases of Japanese castles were invulnerable to the artillery of the era and the structure of the castle remained virtually undamaged.

 Realizing that the defenses were extremely strong, Ieyasu tried to convince Sanada Yukimura to change sides.
 Yukimura, who felt a strong antipathy for Ieyasu, rejected the bribe and made the attempt public.
 Ieyasu then bribed another captain, a commander named Nanjo Tadashige, asking him to open the castle gates.
 The attempted treason was discovered and Nanjo beheaded, so Ieyasu changed his strategy.
 Ieyasu ordered his men to deliberately bomb Yodo-dono's quarters, and when they had found the range, a cannon hit its target, killing two of her maids.

 During the night of the 16th, Ban Naotsugu, in charge of the defenses of one of the west side doors, carried out a night attack on the troops of Hachisuka Yoshishige, killing several enemies before retreating.
 The bombing continued the next day, on the mournful anniversary of Toyotomi Hideyoshi's death.
 Ieyasu thought that on that day Hideyori would be in the temple dedicated to his father, so he ordered that his forces fire towards the place.
 The projectile almost hit Hideyori's head, hitting one of the pillars of Yodo-dono's quarters.
 She became terrified and pressed to reach an arrangement with the shogunate.